 Retailers who require finance to facilitate inventory or stock purchase tend to turn to revolving credit, merchant cash advances and credit cards as opposed to invoice financing.

 However, in recent years, some traditional invoice finance providers have introduced products specifically for stock finance.
 These products allow retailers to borrow money based on the value of their inventory or stock, in order to boost cash flow whilst the inventory is unsold.
-However, these products come with terms that can be quite rigid, and so many retailers find themselves turning to alternative sources of finance which provide more flexibility.
+However, these products come with terms that can be quite rigid, and so many retailers find themselves turning to alternative sources of finance that provide more flexibility.

 Alternatives to stock finance